-As Romanticism on the Net (RoN) began its third decade in 2017, some major editorial changes took place with the arrival of Julia S. Carlson (University of Cincinnati), Matthew Sangster (University of Glasgow), Chris Bundock (University of Essex), and Nicholas Mason (Brigham Young University).
-They join the journal’s founding editor, Michael E. Sinatra (Université de Montréal), as RoN‘s core editorial team, with Nicholas Mason (Brigham Young University) joining as our Digital Reviews and NeuRoN editor.
+As Romanticism on the Net (RoN) began its third decade in 2017, some major editorial changes took place with the arrival of Julia S. Carlson (University of Cincinnati), Matthew Sangster (University of Glasgow), Chris Bundock (University of Essex), and David Siggler (University of Calgary).
+They joined the journal’s founding editor, Michael E. Sinatra (Université de Montréal), as RoN‘s core editorial team, with Nicholas Mason (Brigham Young University) joining as our Digital Reviews and NeuRoN editor.

 Core Editorial Team:

 - Chris Bundock is Lecturer in Literature, Film, and Theatre at the University of Essex (UK).
 His research focuses on Romantic historiography, embodiment, the Gothic, and poetics.
 He is Secretary-Treasurer for the North American Society for the Study of Romanticism (NASSR).

 - Julia S. Carlson is Associate Professor of English at the University of Cincinnati.
 She is the author of Romantic Marks and Measures: Wordsworth’s Poetry in Fields of Print (Penn Press, 2016), winner of the British Association for Romantic Studies First Book Prize (2017).
 Her research areas include historical poetics, literature and cartography, print and material culture, and disability studies.